 If you are still firing up Outlook 2010 everyday, you may want to consider an upgrade.
 Microsoft is releasing Office 2019 in late 2018.
 This is the next update of the “perpetual” versions of Office.

 Perpetual vs. Office 365

-Those of you using Office 365 may be thinking… “I get updates all the time… What does this mean for me?”
+Those of you using Microsoft Office 365 may be thinking… “I get updates all the time… What does this mean for me?”
 Well, you are correct.
 Office 365 users enjoy new feature roll outs from Microsoft all the time.
 However, even as an O365 user, if you are using the desktop Office apps, they have remained largely untouched functionality wise since 2016 arrived.

 A lot of Office users (really almost every business in the world is an Office user in one capacity or another) are still using the on-premise or “perpetual” apps.
 Governmental agencies, extremely large, disjointed organizations, and other businesses can be slow cloud adopters, so it makes sense there are still a lot of on-premise users.

 What’s so great about the new version?